 Rather than giving your rheumatic condition control over your life, get involved.
 Take an active role in planning your care.
 Ask questions.
-Work with your rheumatologist and medical team to decide the treatments that work best for you.
+Work with your rheumatology provider and medical team to decide the treatments that work best for you.
 Make a point to learn more about:

 For personal reinforcement, find support groups where you can talk, share and interact with others.
 Check with your doctor or health professional about community volunteer groups in your area that can provide additional input and assistance.
 Then make a difference on a national level by joining the American College of Rheumatology’s Advocates for Arthritis Program, a network of members and patients who are informed about activities in Congress that affect patient care, the practice of rheumatology and federal funding of rheumatology research.
 You can help generate support for research and lobbying efforts that enhance the quality of life for patients just like you.

 Not interested in exercising?
 Think again.
-Exercising can help decrease pain, reduce disease symptoms and make a substantial contribution to your overall flexibility.
-Plus, it will improve your mental outlook!
+Exercising can help decrease pain, reduce disease symptoms and make a substantial contribution to your overall flexibility, strength, and health.
+Plus, it can improve your mental outlook!

 Pick a group of exercises that contribute to improved fitness and strength.
 There are various activities that can be included in an exercise program, such as walking, water aerobics, bicycling or dancing.
 Join friends, take along a book on tape or just get going.
 The trick is getting started and developing a routine.
-If the exercise path you are taking is strenuous, check with your physician first.
+If the exercise path you are taking is strenuous, check with your physician, physical therapist, or occupational therapist first.

 Give yourself the time you need to get better.
 Don't feel guilty about asking your family, friends, and colleagues for the support you need to get your rest, exercise, and medical care.
 Learn to say no to outside commitments when you need to, so that you can focus on getting well.
 Many people with chronic illness feel low, discouraged, or even overwhelmed at times.
 Make sure you get the support you need through your friends, family, church, and/or counselors to cope with the illness.